 Failure rates in Spark schools typically drop by 30%.

 Imagine you are seven years old.
 If you live in rural Guatemala, your parents are likely Maya, subsistence farmers, illiterate, and dropped out of school before the sixth grade.
 Quite possibly, you have never come in contact with a book, either at home or in school.
 Your teachers probably received little more than a high school education, and lack the training and resources they need to make a meaningful difference in your life.

 In Guatemala, poorly-trained teachers use ineffective techniques to teach reading, emphasizing rote memorization instead of comprehension and critical thinking.
 Kids become bored and fail to learn to read, leading to high dropout rates: 80% of rural indigenous children who begin primary school will not complete it.
 Without adequate reading skills, these young people enter adult life unable to understand a bank statement, a voting ballot, or the label on a bottle of medicine.
 They remain targets of exploitation and injustice, and the cycle of poverty continues for them and their families.

 How the Program Works

-The GLP’s Spark Reading Program (formerly CORP) trains primary-school teachers in effective reading instruction and provides them with a library of books.
-Teachers receive about 30-40 hours of group training as well as individual support and instruction through in-class visits.
-They also receive approximately 60-72 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.
+The GLP’s Spark Reading Program trains primary-school teachers in effective reading instruction and provides them with a library of books.
+Teachers receive two years of intensive training combined with individual support and instruction through in-class visits.
+They also receive 60-144 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.